 The Risk Assessment also allows you to demonstrate your internal knowledge of the practices and controls required to manage the proposed type of vendor.
 Additionally, it ensures an understanding of the risks and rewards of using this type of vendor and should drive the level of Due Diligence resources required along with the Minimum Standards Document.

-Establish standard contract materials for consistent handling and expectations for vendors and service providers.
-Include master service agreements (MSA) and/or statement of work (SOW) templates to provide clear expectations and responsibilities for each service provider.
+Establish standard vendor contract materials for consistent handling and expectations for vendors and service providers.
+Include master service agreement (MSA) and/or statement of work (SOW) templates to provide clear expectations and responsibilities for each service provider.

 Elements in MSAs or SOWs: